• Skip to primary navigation

 A glass with a tequila sour recipe in it next to a fresh lemon and bottle of tequila.

-This tequila cocktail is so super easy but has a delightful citrus taste.
+This tequila sour recipe is so super easy but has a delightful citrus taste.

 This post is not sponsored however I did do a sponsored post with Lobos 1707 and created this tasty Ginger Tequila Lemonade.
 I enjoy the flavor and will be sharing more cocktails with it.

-With minimal ingredients and a fresh taste, a sour is a classic cocktail that can be modified easily with other flavors to create a bunch of drinks which is my favorite for keeping a home bar small.
-Also try a delish Amaretto Sour, Cherry Vodka Sour or Strawberry Whiskey Sour ASAP!
+With minimal ingredients and a fresh taste, a sour is a classic cocktail that can be modified easily with other flavors to create a bunch of drinks (which is my favorite kind for keeping a home bar small).

 If you love tequila cocktails, you'll love this refreshing drink.
 With lemon flavor and a touch of sweetness, it's so easy to make and delightful to sip.

-Similar to a margarita (just missing the Triple Sec), this drink lets the tequila flavor shine through in a really nice way.
+Similar to a margarita (just missing the Triple Sec and swapping out the lime), this drink lets the tequila flavor shine through in a really nice way.

 This Tequila Sour with no egg is straightforward and foolproof.
 All you need is a shaker.